EricLee0224/PAD/README.md

 ---
 ### Contact Us
 If you have any problem with our work, please feel free to contact:
-[MAD Dataset] {bamboosdu, liweize0224}@gmail.com
+[MAD Dataset] bamboosdu@gmail.com or liweize0224@gmail.com
 [PAAD Code] mr.jianglh@gmail.com